Translating with the Web Editor

 - Proofread – Search for strings based on whether it's proofread or not.

-- Tag – Search for strings with a specific tag or multiple tags assigned.
+- Tag – Search for strings with a specific tag or multiple tags.
+In the case of multiple tags, the editor returns results with OR logic.

 - Translator – Search for strings that were translated by a specific collaborator.
 After selecting the "Translator" filter, a list of suggestions will be available.
 If the user you are looking for is not part of that list, then you can search by his/her username if you know it.